spnkr/scrapr/README.md

 Get HTML web pages via a cache.
 Don't get banned any more.
 Get the google cache for a url.
-Cache saved in redis or mysql.
+Requires mongodb.

 ## Install
 ~~~